hampusgerebrant-wq/python-practice/README.md

 # python-practice
-Small Python scripts created while learning core language concepts
+This repository contains small Python scripts created while learning core Python concepts.

+The scripts focus on:
+- User input and output
+- Conditional logic
+- Loops
+- Basic program structure

+These are early learning exercises and are intentionally simple.